The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 Peacock that concluded at Southwark Crown Court on Friday 6th January.

 Michael's courage and determination in pursuing this case was the first challenge to the Obscene Publications Act 1959 for many years.
-Understandably, most people charged with offences under this Act plead guilty as an innocent plea followed by
+Understandably, most people charged with offences under this Act plead guilty as an innocent plea followed by a

 The DVDs that were the subject of this prosecution were sold through Michael's website, sleazymichael.com, and on Craigslist.
 They contained scenes of male fisting, urination and BDSM.
-Michael was charged with six counts of publishing obscene articles
+Michael was charged with six counts of publishing obscene

-showing the activities depicted is no longer defined as obscene in law.
+material showing the activities depicted is no longer defined as obscene in law.

 It's time to decriminalise sex between consenting adults.
-Lady Chatterley trial of 1960 (R v Penguin Books) is still quoted as precedent in obscenity trials; the jury's response in R v Peacock shows public opinion has clearly moved on considerably.
+Lady Chatterley trial of 1960 (R v Penguin Books) is still quoted as precedent in obscenity trials; the jury's response in R v Peacock shows public opinion has clearly moved on

 Catherine Stephens, activist with the International Union of Sex Workers, says:

 In a week that has also seen the collapse of the Sheila Farmer trial for brothel keeping, it is time to decriminalise the sexual activities of consenting adults, whether or not they are in front of a camera.
-These two trials were
+These two trials were an appalling

-an appalling waste of public resources: the law as it stands does nothing to enhance the safety either of the general public or those who work in the adult industry and often actively increases the dangers we face.
+waste of public resources: the law as it stands does nothing to enhance the safety either of the general public or those who work in the adult industry and often actively increases the dangers we face.

 Michael Peacock says:

 Responsible treatment of pornography would allow adults who want to access sexually explicit materials freedom to do so and protect those who are underage or do not wish to view such content.
-The current legal framework fails to
+The current legal framework fails to do either of

-do either of these things.
+these things.
 I give my thanks to my legal team at Hodge Jones Allen, the judge who heard my case and the twelve people who served on the jury whose maturity and commonsense has changed the law.

 Hazel Eracleous, Chair of Backlash comments:

 Backlash is delighted that a jury decided it is no longer appropriate to prosecute people based on consensual adult sexual activity.
-We support the rights of adults to participate in all consensual sexual activities and to watch,
+We support the rights of adults to participate in all consensual sexual activities and to watch, read and create

-and Obscene Publication laws.
+Obscene Publication laws.

 Myles Jackman, solicitor at Hodge Jones Allen with a specialist interest in obscenity cases states: